yaoshixin007/MCW-Containers-and-DevOps/Whiteboard design session/WDS trainer guide - Containers and DevOps.md

 1. Explain to the customer how Azure Kubernetes Service (AKS) supports cluster auto-scaling

    You can scale the agent nodes in the cluster with Azure CLI commands.
-As the service is still in preview, additional auto-scale details are not yet available.

 *Automating DevOps workflows*